 South Ormsby Estate

 South Ormsby Estate is working to provide opportunities for people to start up their own small food business using things that can be grown locally.
-They also provide 18 walks and 9 cycle routes so the general public can see and meet the people who live and work there and see the estate in action.

 La French Maison